stephbaker23/bilstm-cloudfill/README.md

 ## BiLSTM Cloudfill Project ##
-These are the coding files associated with the paper "Deep neural network approach to spatiotemporal gap-filling for cloud-affected sea-surface temperature maps" by Stephanie Baker, Zhi Huang, and Bronson Philippa.
+These are the supplementary and coding files associated with the paper "Deep neural network approach to spatiotemporal gap-filling for cloud-affected sea-surface temperature maps" by Stephanie Baker, Zhi Huang, and Bronson Philippa.
 [Citation details to come].
 Data files are hosted on CloudStor: [Link to be added when published]

 # Code pipeline
 This code includes the full pipeline from data preprocessing through to model training through to image filling.
 The order of use is as follows: